-B. Each match shall be conducted under the supervision of a referee who shall be currently licensed as a wrestler and who shall be responsible for the safety of the spectators.

-C. Each participant in each wrestling match shall be currently licensed as a wrestler.

-D. In no case shall a wrestler intentionally cause a flow of blood or other bodily fluid from his body during the course of the exhibition.

-E. In the event a visible flow of blood or other bodily fluid from any wrestler occurs during a contest, the referee shall immediately suspend the contest until medical treatment can be obtained.
-If the flow of blood or other bodily fluid cannot be stopped, the exhibition involving that wrestler shall not continue.

-F. Neither referees nor promoters shall permit physically dangerous conduct or tactics by any wrestler.

-G. Promoters shall maintain peace, order, and decency in the conduct of any wrestling exhibition.
+B. Each match shall be conducted under the supervision of a referee who shall be currently 1 licensed as a wrestler and who shall be responsible for the safety of the spectators.
+2 3 C. Each participant in each wrestling match shall be currently licensed as a wrestler.
+4 5 D. In no case shall a wrestler intentionally cause a flow of blood or other bodily fluid from 6 7 his body during the course of the exhibition.
+8 E. In the event a visible flow of blood or other bodily fluid from any wrestler occurs during a 9 contest, the referee shall immediately suspend the contest until medical treatment can be 10 obtained.
+If the flow of blood or other bodily fluid cannot be stopped, the exhibition involving 11 that wrestler shall not continue.
+12 13 F. Neither referees nor promoters shall permit physically dangerous conduct or tactics by 14 any wrestler.
+15 16 G. Promoters shall maintain peace, order, and decency in the conduct of any wrestling 17 18 exhibition.
+19

+- Promoters must report to the department, within 24 hours of completion of the event, [H. the fees paid to the participants.
+Such report shall be on form provided by the department or 21 - consist of copies of the contracts with the participants.]
+22

-18 VAC 120-40-410.
+1 18 VAC 120-40-410.
 Promoter to allow access to event and event facilities.

-A. The department may assign one or more representatives to each event to evaluate the contractor's performance or to assure compliance with Chapter 8.1 (§ 54.1-828 et seq.) of Title 54.1 of the Code of Virginia and this chapter.
+- A. The department may assign one or more representatives to each event to evaluate the - 4 contractor's performance or to assure compliance with Chapter 8.1 (§ 54.1-828 et seq.) of Title - 5 54.1 of the Code of Virginia and this chapter.

-B. All event officials and representatives of the department assigned to an event, whether to monitor the contractor's performance or for any other authorized purpose, shall be granted immediate access by the promoter and the promoter's representatives to the licensed event and to any area or portion of the event facilities.
+- B. All event officials and representatives of the department assigned to an event, whether to - 8 monitor the contractor's performance or for any other authorized purpose, shall be granted - 9 immediate access by the promoter and the promoter's representatives to the licensed event and to - any area or portion of the event facilities.

-PART VI.

-GATE FEES.

-18 VAC 120-40-420.
+1 PART VI.
+2 GATE FEES.
+3 4 5 18 VAC 120-40-420.
 Reporting, verification, and payment of gate fees.

-A. Each promoter shall furnish to the department, within 24 hours after the completion of each boxing or wrestling event, a written and verified report on the form provided by the department showing the number of tickets sold, unsold, and given away and the amount of gross proceeds thereof for such events originating in the Commonwealth.
-The report shall also include the total gross proceeds from the sale of rights to distribute in any manner such event by any video, telephonic, or other communication method involving the control of electrons or other charge carriers for such live events originating in the Commonwealth.

-B. The promoter shall pay the department, within the same 24-hour period, a fee of (i) 5.0% of the first \$100,000 of its total gross receipts and (ii) 2.5% of the remainder of its total gross proceeds.

-C. The department or its contractor may examine or cause to be audited the records and accounts of the promoter.
+6 7 A. Each promoter shall furnish to the department, within 24 hours after the completion of 8 each boxing or wrestling event, a written and verified report on the form provided by the 9 department showing the number of tickets sold, unsold, and given away and the amount of gross 10 proceeds thereof for such events originating in the Commonwealth.
+The report shall also include 11 the total gross proceeds from the sale of rights to distribute in any manner such event by any 12 video, telephonic, or other communication method involving the control of electrons or other 13 charge carriers for such live events originating in the Commonwealth.
+14 15 B. The promoter shall pay the department, within the same 24-hour period, a fee of (i) 5.0% 16 of the first \$100,000 of its total gross receipts and (ii) 2.5% of the remainder of its total gross 17 proceeds.
+18 19 C. The department or its contractor may examine or cause to be audited the records and 20 accounts of the promoter.